 You’ll have to do some serious negotiating to get a good price on your leather souvenir in Hoi An.
-The price for large duffle bags will usually start in the $100-120 USD range but you should be able to get the price down to $80 USD.
+The price for large duffle bags will usually start in the $100-120 USD range.
+However, you should be able to get the price down to $80 USD.
 Smaller bags range from $40-60 USD but you should be able to knock $5 or $10 off of the price at the very least.

 Our favorite shop to purchase leather bags in Hoi An is Tuong Khang but the owner is a shrewd negotiator so bring your A-game!

 Another incredibly popular souvenir that tourists love to bring back from Vietnam is a custom-tailored dress, suit, or jacket.
-You can find tailors all over Vietnam but most of the tailors who cater to tourists are concentrated in Hoi An.
+You can find tailors all over Vietnam.
+However, most of the tailors who cater to tourists are concentrated in Hoi An.
 I say that they “cater to tourists” because they can complete your design in just a few days.
 I had a dress tailored in Hanoi and it took weeks and several fittings to complete.

 We actually found the process of attempting to get something tailored in Hoi An to be quite frustrating.
-The reason being that they can’t really quote you an accurate price until you’ve selected your design and the fabric.
+The reason is that they can’t really quote you an accurate price until you’ve selected your design and the fabric.
 So you spend a lot of work coming up with something you like, and then the price is quite higher than you would expect.
 It’s not easy to shop around to find the best price unless you’re willing to dedicate a lot of your time and energy to it.

 Expect to spend upwards of $100 USD for a custom-tailored dress, and $150-200 USD for a custom suit.
-These prices seem quite high by Vietnamese standards, but if you consider what you would pay for a custom suit in the US, it’s actually a great deal.
+These prices seem quite high by Vietnamese standards.
+But, if you consider what you would pay for a custom suit in the US, it’s actually a great deal.
 You just have to be prepared to drop some dough.

 In Hoi An, Ba Ri Tailor has a good reputation for doing high-quality work at a reasonable price.
-And I had a dress made in Hanoi at Jade Hanoi Tailor but as previously mentioned, you can’t expect a speedy turnaround.
+And I had a dress made in Hanoi at Jade Hanoi Tailor.
+But as previously mentioned, you can’t expect a speedy turnaround.

 You’ll see designer knockoffs in markets all over Vietnam – and they are done so well that you won’t even be able to tell that they aren’t the real thing!
 Don’t let any market vendors convince you that you’re purchasing an authentic pair of Nikes or a Coach bag, you’re not.
 The taxes on imports are quite high in Vietnam so you’ll pay more for a pair of Nikes here than you would in the US.
 And they are sold in proper stores in malls all over the country, not in night markets.